clivetong/Talks/NetConf2024/README.md

 ---

-Shows Hamming distance where hand rolled llop is 80ms and vector extensions using TensorPrimitve is 2ms (on 256 AV machine)
+Shows Hamming distance where hand rolled loop is 80ms and vector extensions using TensorPrimitve is 2ms (on 256 AV machine)

 ---

-### C#'s Best features you might not be using
+### Talk: C#'s Best features you might not be using

 ---